Am I Listening to God or the Other Guy? Three Rules for the Discernment of Spirits

 Rule 1: Be attentive to false consolations.

 Affective consolation is usually the work of the Holy Spirit, unless it eventually leads to less trust in God, hope in salvation, or love.
-So the basic rule is, follow affective consolation (feelings of peace, love, joy, and unity with God) unless it begins to result in long-term spiritual desolation.
+So the first basic rule of discernment of spirits is, follow affective consolation (feelings of peace, love, joy, and unity with God) unless it begins to result in long-term spiritual desolation.
 When that occurs, you should stop following the seeming consolation, because it’s very likely to be a false consolation sent by “the enemy of our human nature,” to quote St. Ignatius.
 Spiritual desolation means we are moving away from God.
 That’s always a signal to reexamine any decisions or actions that might have led to the false consolation masking a spiritual estrangement.
 It is usually a good idea to do this with a person or persons of spiritual experience and maturity.

 Rule 2: Never make a life decision in a time of affective or spiritual desolation.